-The water used for engine coolant should be clean, low in mineral content and free of any corrosive chemicals such as chloride, sulfate or acid.
-Generally, any water that is suitable for drinking can be treated for use as engine coolant.
+Service the cooling system as scheduled in Table 6-1.
+See Figure 6-3.
+The water used for engine coolant should be clean, low in mineral content and free of corrosive chemicals such as chloride, sulfate or acid.
+Generally, any water that is suitable for drinking can be used as engine coolant.
 Cooling system coolant must also have corrosion inhibitors.

-Cooling systems that are subjected to freezing conditions must also be protected with a permanent type antifreeze.
-Use a 50/50 coolant solution (50% pure water and 50% antifreeze).
+Cooling systems that are subjected to freezing conditions must also be protected with antifreeze.
+Use a 50/50 mixture of anti-freeze and water.
 Do not use an antifreeze that contains anti-leak additives.